huzaifazahid1/The-Wardrobe/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to "The Wardrobe," please Checkout the [CONTRIBUTING](https://github.com/GitCoder052023/The-Wardrobe/blob/main/CONTRIBUTING.md) file, and follow the steps.:
+If you'd like to contribute to "The Wardrobe," please Checkout the [CONTRIBUTING](https://github.com/GitCoder052023/The-Wardrobe/blob/main/CONTRIBUTING.md) file, and follow the steps.

+## License

+The Wardrobe © 2024 by GitCoder052023 is licensed under CC BY-NC 4.0.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).